superfly/docs/apps/processes.html.md

 Changes to `fly.toml` are applied on the next deployment of the Fly App (including on `fly launch` if the app doesn't exist yet).

 If the app has never been deployed, one Machine will be created for each process group on the first deployment.

-If the app already has Machines running,

-* check what happens when you add a process group to an app with just "app"

-* what happens when you define only "web" (do you still get "app" too?)

-* what happens when you add a process group to an app with just "web"

-* what happens when you remove a process group from fly.toml and redeploy

-* what happens when you add a process group to an app with two differently scaled process groups

 ## Services and process groups